 To educate and support the on campus residential community, Housing and Residence Life staff provide three tracks of active and passive opportunities where students living on campus learn about the definition of consent, healthy relationship dynamics, bystander intervention, and policy information regarding prohibited conduct such as sexual assault, stalking, and relationship violence.
 One of these programming opportunities is the First Community Meeting, hosted by a Resident Assistant fall and spring semester, where residents learn about campus policies and procedures, resources, and expectations.
 A second programming track is hosted by first year students living on campus learn information on the above topics from a diverse array of campus partners.
-Programs such as 'Cops and Kegs' and 'Healthy Relationship Tips' took place on a monthly basis rotating through each of the first-year residence halls.
-These programs were overseen by the Assistant Director for Residential Engagement, and presented by staff members from University Health Services and the Gender Equity Center.
+Programs such as 'Navigating the Pre-Game' and 'Self Care Stations' took place on a monthly basis rotating through each of the first-year residence halls.
+These programs were overseen by the Assistant Director for Residential Engagement, and presented by staff members from University Health Services and Bronco Fit as well as the Gender Equity Center.
 The third programming track includes Resident Assistants sharing information or coordinating campus partners to present on the topics above.
 On average, the Peer Health Educators from Health Services brought in programs such as 'Sips and Sex' and 'Condom Carnival' twice a month in Boise State's seven different residential communities.
 Additionally, prevention methods and tips were displayed throughout the residential community bulletin boards on a monthly basis.
 To learn more about these programs, contact Housing and Residence Life staff at (208) 447-1001.